OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     python setup.py sdist

-That will create a source distribution of your plugin, but keep in mind that in this case you will have to specify entry point metadata in the ``setup.py`` file manually for each of your plugins.
+That will create a source distribution of your plugin; but keep in mind that in this case you will have to specify entry point metadata in the ``setup.py`` file manually for each of your plugins.
 To specify entry points manually, you must add an ``entry_points`` keyword argument to the ``setup``